aaron50x/vim-ide-react/README.md

 This vim setup has following features:

-  - Autoinstall script: simply execute `./start-ide` script and will get the vim IDE up & running installing any needed package (so far tested on macos mojave)
+  - One script install: simply execute `./setup-ide` from the `setup` subdir to install all required dependencies and setup
+  - Use `./start-ide` to start the IDE with vim and terminal

 ## With Directory Browser